Annette Schavan: Career in state politics

+Minister of Education and Research, 2005–2013

-Schavan served as Federal Minister of Education from 2005 to February 2013.
+Schavan served as Federal Minister of Education and Research from 2005 to February 2013.
 Following the 2009 federal elections, she was part of the CDU/CSU team in the negotiations with the FDP on a coalition agreement.
 She led her party's delegation in the working group on education and research policy; her co-chair of the FDP was Andreas Pinkwart.

 In an effort to increase the share of female university lecturers and tenured professors, Schavan introduced a €150 million equal-opportunities program under which the federal government paid the salary of between one and three additional posts for highly qualified female academics that proved a commitment to redressing the gender imbalance.

 In 2010, Schavan led efforts to enlist imams educated at German universities to improve the integration of young Muslims.
 Under a plan devised by the German Council of Science and Humanities, imams were to be trained at two or three German universities, in accordance with the German curriculum.
 In addition to theology, the new preachers would also study education and community organizing.
 In a competition, the universities of Tübingen, Münster and Osnabrück were selected for the program.

-On the occasion of the sixtieth anniversary of the diplomatic relations between German and India, Schavan participated in the first joint cabinet meeting of the two countries' governments in Delhi in May 2011.
+On the occasion of the sixtieth anniversary of the diplomatic relations between Germany and India, Schavan participated in the first joint cabinet meeting of the two countries' governments in Delhi in May 2011.

 In 2012, Schavan chaired the Joint Science Conference (GWK), a body which deals with all questions of research funding, science and research policy strategies and the science system that jointly affect the federal government and the 16 federal states.

 Following her resignation, Schavan was succeeded by Johanna Wanka.